lucidrains/alphafold2/README.md

 I have started construction of two approaches to equivariant self-attention.
 Both are still works in progress but should be done by end of January.
 Feel free to contribute.

+Update - SE3 Transformers is in a good place, but Lie Transformer could use a code review, specifically how the location attention is handled

 - [ ] https://github.com/lucidrains/lie-transformer-pytorch
 - [x] https://github.com/lucidrains/se3-transformer-pytorch